user-none/KDocker/README.md

 have full functionality.
 This isn't ideal but building with 'strict' confinement will prevent KDocker form being able to launch other applications.

-Snap does not like this level but at this time is is desirable.
-Most likely the confinement level will be changed to 'strict' when building the KDocker snap.
+Snap discourages this level, but it is desirable to have full functionality.
-At that time the application launching functionality will no longer work.
+In the future, most likely, the confinement level will be changed to 'strict' when building the KDocker snap.
+At that time the application launching functionality will no longer work if using snap.

 ### Flatpak